scottrsm/math/README.md

 - Why do we need Lebesgue integration: **tex**/why_lebesgue_integration.tex.
     - We motivate the Lebesgue Integrals by way of looking for better convergence theorems for Riemann Integrals.
     - Along the way we make an analogy with a "real world" system for measuring the surface area of irregular surfaces.
-- Examination Measure Theoretic Conditional Expectation in a discrete setting: **tex**/conditional_expectation_simple.tex.
+- Examination of Measure Theoretic Conditional Expectation in a discrete setting: **tex**/conditional_expectation_simple.tex.
-    - Gain a better understanding of Measure Theory via a discrete setting.
+    - Gain a better understanding of Measure Theory via a simple discrete setting.
     - Develop an intuition of Conditional Expectation in a measure theoretic setting.
-    - Examine concrete examples of non-measurable functions.
+    - Examine concrete examples of *non-measurable* functions.
-    - Examine Conditional Expectation in a Singular setting.
+    - Examine Conditional Expectation in a *singular* setting.
 - Defining Fractal Dimension.
     - Starts by producing a formula for the volume of an $n$ dimensional sphere.
-    - The resulting formula involves the $\Gamma$ function and one can then extend the volume of a sphere to non-integral values.
+    - The resulting formula involves the $\Gamma$ function with which one can extend the volume of a sphere to non-integral dimensions.
     - Provides an intuitive sense with examples of the definition of *Fractal Dimension*: **tex**/fractal_dim.tex.
 - A Balance Law approach to the derivation of the Heat and Fokker-Planck equations: **tex**/heat_balance.tex.
-    - Often partial differential equations can be derived from simple balance laws.
+    - Often partial differential equations can be derived from simple *balance laws*.
 - A derivation of the Exponential Moving Average and its associated moving Standard Deviation: **tex**/exponential_moving_average.tex.
-    - Associated un-biased estimates of the moments of the exponential moving average are also given.
+    - *Un-biased* estimates of the *moments* of *weighted averages* is also given.
-- A derivation of diversification constraints, useful in certain optimization problems.
+- A derivation of *diversification constraints*, useful in certain optimization problems.

 ### New Mathematical Results
 - A formula to Compute Probability Distributions for Singular Transformations: **tex**/prob_singular_trans.tex.